zhf3564859793/LLMCopolymerDesign/README.md

 ## 3. Inverse Model

-The `mingpt_copolymer_real_Tg.ipynb`  notebook provides a method to generate copolymers with specified properties, such as a target glass transition temperature (Tg), using a generative model based on the minGPT framework.
+The `mingpt_copolymer_real_Tg.ipynb`  notebook provides a method to generate copolymers with specified properties, such as a target $T_g$, using a generative model based on the minGPT framework.